Dansby Swanson Player Props: Cubs vs. Cardinals

-On Sunday, Dansby Swanson (.273 on-base percentage in past 10 games, 74 points below season-long percentage) and the Chicago Cubs play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 2:20 PM ET.
+On Thursday, Dansby Swanson (.571 slugging percentage in past 10 games, including three home runs) and the Chicago Cubs face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 7:45 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Cardinals.
+He is looking to bounce back following he struck out four times in his most recent game against the White Sox.

 Dansby Swanson Game Info & Props vs. the Cardinals